cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 1. Search the internet for at least three advice or how-to articles on workplace or professional email.
 (There are lots!
 Here's a starter for you, from the [Heroic Technical Writing blog](https://heroictechwriting.com/2011/12/20/using-the-tools-effectively)).
 1. Write a post in your group's "Email for Dummies" forum in which you do the following:
-  - Provide links to each article, and write a 50-word summary for each article's content.
+  - List links and titles for your three articles, and write a 50-word summary for each one.
-  - Discuss some of the most important **principles** for work email you read about in those three articles and your textbook chapters.
-These could be style tips as well as workplace culture tips like how frequently to check email, when to do email, etcetera.
+  - Discuss some of what you think are the most important **principles** for work email you read about in those three articles and your textbook chapters.
+These could be style tips as well as workplace culture tips like how frequently to check email or when to do email, or even reflections on gender, culture, and style.
   - Describe a recent example of an email you sent that either succeeds or fails by those principles.
 If it was great, explain specifically why it was; if it wasn't, explain how you might have done better in that situation.
-  - In your response, you should quote relevant passages from your reading assignments and connect your examples and summaries to ideas about audience and purpose.
+  - Quote relevant passages from our reading assignments in your post and connect your examples and summaries to ideas about audience and purpose.

 ## Looking ahead